 - Alumnus/a with a bachelor's degree earned at Drexel and who has completed prerequisite science courses at Drexel.

-Submit a completed application for review by the University Health Professions Committee to the pre-health advisor by Friday, February 3, 2017.
+Submit a completed application for review by the University Health Professions Committee to the pre-health advisor by February 1, 2018 at 10 PM Eastern Standard Time.
 Decisions are made after the deadline as opposed to a rolling review process.
 The committee's decision will be emailed to applicants approximately three weeks after the application deadline.

-Profile of the ideal candidate for a University Recommendation at the highest level
+Sample profile of an ideal candidate for a University Recommendation at the highest level